Boaedon: Appearance

 Overall body colouration is typically sandy brown to black, but green, orange, red and a variety of other locale specific variations do exist.
 All species are nocturnal by nature and have a vertically elliptic pupil.
 They also have with few exceptions a v-shaped set of stripes stretching from the rostral scale through the eye to the rear of the head.
 Body pattern varies among species.
-B. olivaceus, B. upembae, B. mentalis, and B. fuliginosus are all naturally patternless.
-B. capensis and B. maculatus both have patternless variants, and B. lineatus typically has lateral striping running the length of the body.
-These are highly variable snakes and confusion is common when attempting to distinguish one species from another..
+Many species are all patternless except for stripes on heads.
+B. variegatus, B. bedriagae, B. mendesi, B. geometricus, B. maculatus, B. capensis are with more-or-less strongly patterned bodies.
+B. lineatus and B. longilineatus have lateral striping running the length of the body.
+Many species appear similar, and confusion is common when non-experts are attempting to distinguish one species from another..

 Geographic range

 Species of brown house snakes of the genus Boaedon occur in all of sub-Saharan Africa, inhabiting dense forests and deserts as well as all other habitats in between.
 They are commonly found around towns where they will feast on the rodents which gather there.